Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Methodology

 We used node-level data from six different blockchains to study the drivers of blockchain decentralization.
 A blockchain is a linked list of blocks, each containing a list of transactions.
 A node is a server that operates as a validator in PoS consensus or a miner in PoW consensus.
 In general, around every $N$ seconds, depending on the blockchain specifications, a node produces a block that is appended to the blockchain.

 The data we use consists of the daily number of blocks produced by each node.
-Here, we focus on six blockchains---Bitcoin, Ethereum, Solana, BNB, Ronin, and Gnosis---that facilitate causal identification.
+Here, we focus on six blockchains (Bitcoin, Ethereum, Solana, BNB, Ronin, and Gnosis) that support quasi-experimental identification.
 Bitcoin, Ethereum, Solana, and Gnosis are all \textit{permissionless} blockchains in the sense that anyone can operate a node and join the network to produce blocks on the blockchains.
 However, the four blockchains vary in their designs, which allowed us to tease apart potential drivers of decentralization.
 Bitcoin is still PoW and uses specialized hardware (i.e., application-specific integrated circuits \textit{ASICs}) and energy-intensive computations to achieve consensus.
 Ethereum relied on PoW until September 15, 2022, when it was upgraded to PoS, which uses staked native tokens (\textit{i.e.}, ETH) to achieve consensus.
 Solana also uses PoS along with Proof-of-History (PoH), which scales transaction throughput while maintaining transaction sequences.\footnote{While important, we do not take into account potential Sybil attacks in our analysis, as no scalable anti-Sybil systems exist for blockchains or are in development \citep{mohan2024sybil}.
 See Vitalik Buterin's blogs on \href{https://vitalik.eth.limo/general/2019/11/22/progress.html}{hard problems in cryptocurrency} and \href{https://vitalik.eth.limo/general/2023/07/24/biometric.html}{proof of personhood}.
 Hence, our measures of decentralization are technically the best-case approximations of decentralization.
-See Section~\ref{sec_limitations} for further discussion on Sybil concerns.} Gnosis previously used Proof of Authority (PoA) but transitioned to PoS on December 8, 2022.
+See Section~\ref{sec_limitations} for further discussion on Sybil concerns.} Gnosis, an Ethereum sidechain originally designed for fast and low-cost transactions, previously used Proof of Authority (PoA) with a limited set of validators but transitioned to PoS on December 8, 2022, which uses staked native tokens (\textit{i.e.}, GNO) to achieve consensus.

 In contrast to the other chains, Ronin and BNB are \textit{permissioned} blockchains that have both centrally designated and elected validators.\footnote{Ronin used Proof of Authority (PoA), which has a limited number of validators chosen by a central entity (often a company), but transitioned to Delegated Proof of Stake (DPoS), which has a limited number of elected and centrally designated validators, in April 2023.} Importantly, permissioned blockchains can be affected by policy-related or infrastructure-related shocks.
 Hence, we use the permissioned PoS blockchains as control units for Solana in the analysis of Hetzner's shutdown (an infrastructure shock) and not for the technical shock of the Ethereum Merge, where permissioned blockchains may be less relevant.